Didiya Ke Devara Song Meaning in English / Translation

 Choli Ke Tijuriya Chikhal Chahe Javari

-Note / Disclaimer : We do not own this song or its lyrics and its credit goes to its rightful owners.
-This article has been written for educational and informational purpose only.
+Note / Disclaimer: We do not own this song or its lyrics; all credit goes to the rightful owners.
+This article is for educational and informational purposes only.

 No comments: